-Temporary Internal Driveways
+Temporary Internal Roadways

-Construction access through the project site will be provided by temporary all-weather driveways composed of native compacted soil and treated with dust palliative as needed.
-Temporary project entrances will be composed of gravel, and tire wash racks will be installed at the project entries for washing wheels of construction vehicles prior to exiting in order to avoid tracking of mud and sediment onto Laurel Avenue and Nevada Avenue.
+Construction access through the project site will be provided by temporary all-weather roadways composed of native compacted soil and treated with dust palliative as needed.
+Temporary project entrances will be composed of gravel, and tire wash racks will be installed at the project entrance for washing wheels of construction vehicles prior to exiting in order to avoid tracking of mud and sediment onto Nevada Avenue.